Obama to Democrats: 'Sulking and moping is not an option'

 The White House said Biden’s words were “twisted to suggest a meaning that was not intended; he regrets it if anyone hearing these remarks took offense” and that he was “commenting on a fact of economics and technology.”

+Clinton, 76, addressed increasing fears about rising crime as he stumped for New York Gov. Kathy Hochul, whose reelection is at risk even in deep-blue New York.
+He blamed Republicans for focusing on the issue to score political points.

+“But what are the Republicans really saying?
+‘I want you to be scared and I want you to be mad.
+And the last thing I want you to do is think,’” Clinton said.

-Former President Donald Trump will finish the day courting voters in a working-class region in the southwestern corner of the state Dr. Mehmet Oz, the Senate nominee, and Doug Mastriano, who running for governor.
+Trump campaigned in western Pennsylvania on behalf of Dr. Mehmet Oz, the Senate nominee, and Doug Mastriano, who is running for governor.
+But Oz, who has worked to craft a moderate image throughout the fall after earning Trump's endorsement, took the stage long before Trump arrived.

 The attention on Pennsylvania underscores the stakes in 2022 and beyond for the tightly contested state.
 The Oz-Fetterman race could decide the Senate majority — and with it, Biden's agenda and judicial appointments for the next two years.
 The governor's contest will determine the direction of state policy and control of the state's election infrastructure heading into the 2024 presidential contest.